knpuniversity/javascript/knpu/ep1-basics/js-rendering-fosjsroutingbundle.md

 But look at the data sent back from the server: it has an `items` key with 24 entries.
 Inside, each has the *exact* same keys that the server sends us after creating a *new* RepLog.
-This is *huge*: these are all the variables we need to pass into our `_addRow` function!
+This is *huge*: these are all the variables we need to pass into our template!

 ## Rendering All the Rows in JavaScript

 In other words, we're ready to go!
-Back in `index.html.twig`, find the `<tbody>` empty it entirely: we do *not* need to render this stuff on the server anymore.
+Back in `index.html.twig`, find the `<tbody>` and empty it entirely: we do *not* need to render this stuff on the server anymore.
 In fact, we can even delete our `_repRow.html.twig` template entirely!

 Let's keep celebrating: inside of `LiftController` - which renders `index.html.twig` - we don't need to pass in the `repLogs` or `totalWeight` variables to Twig: these will be filled in via JavaScript.
 Delete the `totalWeight` variable from Twig.

-If you refresh the page now, we've got a totally table.
+If you refresh the page now, we've got a totally empty table.
 Perfect.
 Back in `loadRepLogs`, use `$.each()` to loop over `data.items`.
 Give the function `key` and `repLog` arguments.
 Finally, above the AJAX call, add `var self = this`.
 And inside, say `self._addRow(repLog)`.

 And that should do it!
 Refres the page!
 Slight delay... boom!
-All the rows load dynamically, we can delete them and add more.
+All the rows load
+dynamically: we can delete them and add more.
 Mission accomplished!